GigaSpaces-ProfessionalServices/gs-dev-training/README.md

 a.
 First stop your current BillBuddy_space if you run it in your IDE or gs-ui. <br />
 b.
 Hint: Deploy Application at gs-ui (start gs-agent of course). <br />
 c.
 Run BillBuddyAccountFeeder (from Integrated PU Container in Intellij). <br />
 d.
-Run BillBuddyPaymentFeeder (from Integrated PU Container in Eclipse). <br />
+Run BillBuddyPaymentFeeder (from Integrated PU Container in Intellij). <br />
 e.
 Monitor Event Containers activity.
 Open:
     gs-ui -> Deployed Processing Units -> Processing Unit Instances -> any primary partition instance ->BillBuddy_space -> Event Containers